P ≠ NP Proof

 In

-fact, all complexity classes can be generalized with the concept of Lz-language, like this new definition proposed
+fact, after all, all complexity classes can be generalized with the concept of Lz-language, like this new definition proposed

 for the class P: